dariober/ASCIIGenome/README.md

 *Note: Versions 0.1.0 and 0.2.0a are mostly experimental.
-Better version(s) comeing soon! *
+Better version(s) coming soon!*

 Text Only Genome Viewer!
 ========================